cockroachdb/docs/CONTRIBUTING.md

 3. Make your changes.

     Note that there are distinct directories for each documented version of CockroachDB.
-For example, docs for CockroachDB v1.0 are in the `v1.0` directory, whereas docs for CockroachDB v1.1 are in the `v1.1` directory.
+For example, docs for CockroachDB v2.0 are in the `v2.0` directory, whereas docs for CockroachDB v2.1 are in the `v2.1` directory.
+This is true of most files in the `_includes` and `images` directories as well.

 4. [Build and test the docs locally](#build-and-test-the-docs-locally).